Frequently Asked Questions

 5. Implementing Core Functionality (Scheduled Job)

-This part handles sending the reminders.
-We'll create an API route containing the job logic, designed to be triggered externally by a scheduler like Vercel Cron Jobs.
+This section handles sending the reminders.
+Create an API route containing the job logic, designed to be triggered externally by a scheduler like Vercel Cron Jobs.

 Create Cron Job API Route: